phetsims/vector-addition/doc/implementation-notes.md

 All vectors in the model are allocated at startup.
 They are instrumented and grouped under `allVectors` in the PhET-iO tree.
 Most vector
 Properties are `phetioReadOnly: true` because making them editable via PhET-iO was considered too costly.
 So use the simulation to configure vectors.
+For more about vector instantiation in the view, see VectorSetOptions `createAllVectors` and `createResultantVector`.

 All vectors in the view (`VectorNode` and `ComponentVectorNode`) are allocated dynamically, so they are not instrumented.
+For more about vector instantiation in the view, see VectorSetNode's `registerVector` method and its usage.

 `VectorAdditionScene.VectorAdditionSceneIO` is a custom IOType that implements reference-type serialization for the selected scene.
 See VectorAdditionModel `sceneProperty`.